 ASB

-How to Apply for the 2024-2025 ASB Student Leadership Team
+2024-2025 ASB Student Leadership Team

 2023-24 OHS ASB Leadership Team Class Advisors

-ASB Ambassador - Nancy Albeno
+ASB Ambassador - Nadia Flores

 Senior Class Officers Junior Class Officers

-Ethan Soto - Treasurer Nancy Albeno - Treasurer
+Carolina Briseno - Treasurer TBD - Treasurer

 Sophomore Class Officers Freshman Class Officers